How do I de-materialize my mutual fund investments?

-Dematerialization is the process of converting mutual funds in physical form which is represented by a 'statement of account' into a dematerialized form which can be held in your DEMAT account.
+De-materialization is the process of converting shares and mutual funds that are in physical form into a de-materialized form (digital form) that can be held in your Demat account.

-Having mutual funds in DEMAT form as its own set of advantages as explained here .
+Having mutual funds in DEMAT form has its own set of advantages as explained here .

 The procedure to de-materialize is as below -

-1. Download the Dematerialization Form (DRF), print out 2 copies, fill it and sign it.
-Refer this article to know how to fill up the Dematerialization form.
-For every fund (same or different AMC), you will need to submit 2 copies of DRF.
+- Download the De-materialization Form (DRF), print out 2 copies, fill it and sign it.
+Refer to this article to know how to fill up the De-materialization form.
+For every scheme (same or different AMC), you will need to submit 2 copies of DRF.

-3. Submit the documents to our head office address.
+- You will have to submit the documents to our head office in Bangalore.

-4. Once the units are reflecting in your DEMAT account (you will receive a notification via SMS/Email from CDSL), raise a ticket below and enter the details in the format mentioned below:
+- As soon as the units are credited to the DEMAT account (you will receive a notification via SMS/Email from CDSL), please raise a ticket and enter the details in the format mentioned below:

-After you have provided the above details, the units will then reflect in your portfolio on Coin.
-You can make additional investments or redeem it.
+After you have given the details, the units will then reflect in your portfolio on Coin.
+You can make additional investments, or redeem them.

-Note: De-materialized close ended mutual funds will not be shown on your portfolio in Coin or Kite.
+- Close-ended mutual funds which have been de-materialized will not be shown on your portfolio in Coin or Kite.
 However, they will be present in your Demat account and you can view them on your holding statement .
-If you want to redeem close ended mutual funds, you can do so by raising a ticket below.
+If you want to redeem close-ended mutual funds, you can do so by raising a ticket below.

 - For ELSS schemes, you will need to submit 2 filled De-materialization forms with one annexure for each mutual fund scheme/ISIN/folio.
 We will generate a de-materialization request number for each purchase date.
 Also, the transfer of such a scheme from one Demat account to another will not be possible due to a lock-in period.
 Before you de-materialize your ELSS schemes, you will have to stop/pause your SIPs in them.
 If you don't, further allotments will continue to happen in physical (non-Demat) form and you will have to track that investment with the RTA/AMC.